 Image via Sodexo

 Social Proof: Before they make a purchase, users want to know what your customers think about you.
-So, make sure you feature testimonials, ratings, and reviews prominently on your landing pages.
-It’s an important feature for high-converting landing pages.
+So, make sure you feature social proof in the form of testimonials, ratings, and reviews prominently on your landing page.

 Image via Help Scout